sagarpatil2208/PRTemplate/issue_template.md

 ## Summary

-(Summarize the bug encountered concisely)
+(Summarize the bug encountered concisely.)

 ## Steps to reproduce
-(How one can reproduce the issue - this is very important)
+(How one can reproduce the issue.)

-## Example Project
-(If possible, please create an example project here on GitLab.com that exhibits the problematic behavior, and link to it here in the bug report.
-If you are using an older version of GitLab, this will also determine whether the bug has been fixed in a more recent version)

 ## What is the current bug behavior?